-8. Conclusions and Future Work
+9. Conclusions and Future Work

 We have proposed a low-cost system for acquisition of spectral power distributions of light sources using off-theshelf equipment consisting of a photographic camera and a diffraction filter.
 We present a calibration method so that a 1D intensity profile extracted from an HDR image of the light source is transformed into the SPD emitted by the light source.
 This calibration implies obtaining the mapping between pixels and wavelengths, which as we show can be done by imaging a common white fluorescent, whose two main peaks are well-known.
 The second step recovers the original amplitude of the emitted spectrum, and requires knowing the spectral sensitivity curves of the camera.
-We further show a number of applications in image processing which can benefit of knowing the SPDs of light sources illuminating a scene.
+We have performed a series of tests to assess the influence of a number of factors in the recovered spectra, and determine that the recovery is robust to different scene backgrounds and light source shapes.
+We have further shown a number of applications in image processing which can benefit of knowing the SPDs of light sources illuminating a scene.
+Even in highly challenging scenarios, our recovery is enough to enable these applications, such as white balancing.
+Note that the goal of our method is to provide SPDs that are accurate enough for these applications, while requiring easily available, low cost hardware.